Umuzi-org/tech-department/content/topics/bootcamp/web-dev-enviroment-setup/_index.md

 ---
+_db_id: 395
+content_type: topic
+ready: true
 title: Web dev bootcamp setup
-ready: true
 ---

 You'll need to be set up so that you can write and run code on your own device.